heatherleaf/korpsearch/README.md

 - [FastAPI](https://pypi.org/project/fastapi/) if you want to run the web demo (see below)

+- [PyPy](https://www.pypy.org/) if you want building and search to be around twice as fast

 ## Building inverted indexes

 Before you can start searching in a corpus you have to build the corpus index, and then some inverted indexes.
 If you want help, run: